Code-Institute-Submissions/First-milestone-project-45/TESTING.md

   - If the ‘Email Address’ field has been partly filled in with half the email address and you click the ‘Submit’ Button then another message comes up ’Please enter a part following ‘@‘, ‘___@‘ is incomplete’.

-  **Bug**: The form goes to the top of the page and the form clears when the ‘Full Name’ and ‘Email Address’ fields are filled, even without the ‘Message’ field being filled.
+  - **Bug**: After the form is correctly filled and the'Submit' button is clicked, the form goes to the top of the page and the form clears.

   - The ‘Submit’ button goes a darker green when you hover over it and when you click it and then goes back to the previous green colour.